 “Not until we are lost do we begin to understand ourselves.”
 (Henry David Thoreau)

 I’m still not sure I understand myself yet, even with all the times I’ve been lost.
-I know that I live for getting off the main roads and discovering a new pond or town common that I haven’t seen before.
+I do know that I live for getting off the main roads and discovering a new pond or town common that I haven’t seen before.
 To me, finding a new white church steeple surrounded by multi-hued sugar maples is the pinnacle of a great day.